rust-hosted-langs/book/booksrc/chapter-managing-blocks.md

 Thus two blocks to immediately allocate into:

 * `head`: the current block being allocated into
-* `overflow`: a block kept handly for writing medium objects into that don't fit the `head` block's current hole
+* `overflow`: a block kept handy for writing medium objects into that don't fit the `head` block's current hole

 We'll be ignoring large objects for now and attending only to allocating small and medium objects into blocks.

-Instead of recycling blocks with holes, we'll allocate a new block whenever we need more space.
+Instead of recycling blocks with holes, or maintaining a list of pre-allocated free blocks, we'll allocate a new block on demand whenever we need more space.
 We'll get to identifying holes and recyclable blocks in a later chapter.

 ### Managing the overflow block